140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Threnodi

-A telepathic humanoid species with four arms and enhanced cognitive abilities.
+A telepathic humanoid species with four arms and unusually strong cognitive abilities.
 Their society is built around collective consciousness and shared knowledge.

 Crystallai

-Silicon-based lifeforms with translucent, gem-like bodies that can refract light and energy.
-They communicate through harmonic resonances that create beautiful crystal formations.
+Silicon-based lifeforms with translucent, gem-like bodies that refract light and energy.
+They communicate through harmonic resonances that form visible crystal patterns.

 Aerothani